otacke/yalw/README.md

 # yalw
-This widget for Wordpress is plain and simple and allows you to handle logins and password retrieval without a separate login screen.
+This widget for Wordpress (see [Wordpress Plugin directory](https://wordpress.org/plugins/yalw/)) is plain and simple and allows you to handle logins and password retrieval without a separate login screen.
 Install, add widget, done.
 Well, maybe not quite.
 You may want to modify the stylesheet a little bit to match your theme's needs...

 YALW rebuilds quite a bunch of features offered by wp-login.php instead of using the features therein because it is hardly possible.
 I had the option to